-Table 3 was extended to predict, within the parameters given in Table 3, the proportion of MPs who would be expected to be Responsive, Unresponsive Alive and Deceased at each SOD within each segment.
+Applying the assumptions in Table 3, the model predicted the proportion of MPs who would be expected to be Responsive, Unresponsive Alive and Deceased at SOD1 within each segment.

-Starting with the base case assumptions, the model calculated how much area can be searched in Day 1 using the assumption in Table 1 if the workforce is employed entirely in Feature Searching.
-The model assigned the searching in the segment of highest PDEN of responsive MPs (Segment 1) and on completion moved it into the segment of next highest PDEN (Segment 2).
+Starting with the Base Case assumptions, the model calculated how much area can be searched in Day 1 using the assumptions in Table 1 if the workforce is employed entirely in Feature Searching.
+The model assigned the searching in the segment of highest PDEN of responsive MPs (Segment 1), continuing in Segment 2 if Segment 1 was completed within the day.